Gastove/doctopus/design-doc.markdown

 My thought goes something like: we have a postgres instance as an authoritative Repo Storage service -- it stores everything we need to go generate a set of docs.
 We use local tmp to clone the repo in to, then put the generated content in to Redis, from whence the docs are served.

+The biggest thing I don't know at this point is this: _what size limits would this impose on a repo we want to pull in?_ Heroku provides what they call an Ephemeral File System; it is writable, I assume through the Jave temporary file API (which the filesystem util we're using wraps).
+So.
+Questions about.